-Prerequisites: ART 139 (may be taken concurrently) or FMA 102
+Prerequisites: ART 139/FMA 139 (may be taken concurrently) or FMA 102

-FMA 108 - YouTube Content and Marketing
+FMA 108 - Social Media Planning and Implementation

-Description: Establishment and maintenance of a YouTube channel for professional promotion.
-Includes both the production of content as well as marketing and business strategies for promoting and monetizing that content.
+Description: Establishment and maintenance of social media channels for professional promotion including YouTube, TikTok and Instagram.
+Includes both the production of content as well as marketing and business strategies for promoting the channels.